hmgu-itg/general_purpose_scripts/README.md

 # cojo-slct.sh

-A simple wrapper for GCTA `cojo-slct` analysis, intended to be used when `cojo-wrapper.sh` fails because of collinearity between conditioning variants
+A simple wrapper for GCTA `cojo-slct` analysis, intended to be used when `cojo-wrapper.sh` fails because of collinearity between conditioning variants.

 `$ cojo-slct.sh -i <signal ID> -n <number of samples> -f <PLINK bfile prefix>`